-Listing expenses of \$786,138 in the year ended December 31, 2019 are related to the acquisition and reverse takeover transaction in connection with the Company's public listing in May 2019, and are \$nil for the same period in the prior year.
-Listing expenses include legal and professional fees, as well as \$385,487 in non-cash charges related to the reverse takeover.
+Listing expenses of \$786,138 in the comparative year ended December 31, 2019 are related to the acquisition and reverse takeover transaction in connection with the Company's public listing in May 2019, and are \$nil for the current year.
+Listing expenses included legal and professional fees, as well as \$385,487 in non-cash charges related to the reverse takeover.